-Being a well-known pacifist group, people sometimes wonder if the Amish use guns for hunting.
+Being a well-known non-resistant group, people sometimes wonder if the Amish use guns for hunting.

 John at the Spokesrider has posted a few questions on this topic, which I’ve been meaning to get to for a while (thanks John!).

 I remember while in the Arthur, Illinois settlement a few years ago being surprised to learn that the Amish do use guns for hunting.
 Since that time I’ve found that many Amish are avid hunters and I’ve had numerous conversations with them about the sport.
 Admittedly, I have never been hunting and would probably be ahead of the game if I made it out of the woods without a hole blown through my foot.

 Hunting trips out West, to Canada and other northern points are not uncommon with some Amish, though other groups would frown upon such out-of-the-way pursuits.
 Many Amish hunt on wooded parts of their own land or that of a relative or neighbor.
 An Amishman I know in Holmes County has a plot of land in another part of the settlement used primarily for hunting purposes.
 He has a time-operated camera set up on the property which photographs animals in order to learn about their feeding patterns.

 A rare photo of a bobcat, taken by this camera rig, recently caused a stir in the neighborhood.

 On a couple of occasions I’ve seen the random Amish farmer or his sontrolling the fields with a rifle slung across his back.
 Varmint hunting?
 Infidel deer?
 Chances are he was looking to eliminate threats to his crop.